ansible/ecosystem-documentation/docs/index.md

 ## Extending Ansible automation

-Ansible is a programming language and runtime plus an entire ecosystem of projects that extending automation capabilities to a virtually unlimited set of use cases.
+Ansible is a programming language and runtime plus an entire ecosystem of projects that extends automation capabilities to a virtually unlimited set of use cases.

 For example, the Ansible ecosystem gives you tools you need to: